-Professor Strabone's teaching at the College covers a wide range of material including British poetry and prose from the Elizabethan era to the present, African novels and contemporary global film and literature.
+Professor Strabone's teaching at the College covers a wide range of material including British poetry and prose from the Elizabethan era to the present, African novels, modern drama and contemporary global film and literature.
 Recent courses include a seminar on Jane Austen and one on race, nation and empire in the eighteenth century.
 He is also the director of senior honors in English.

 Visit the English department website.